Why is Litter such an important issue?

 Running alongside that is a zero-tolerance enforcement campaign, which means those who cause littering by dropping litter or allowing their dog to foul in a public place will, where possible, be identified, fined and even prosecuted.

-We have teams of officers who have the training and accreditation to deal with those who break the law – if you drop any litter on the floor or throw it from your car, you will face a fine or potentially prosecution!
+If you drop any litter on the floor or throw it from your car, you will face a fine or potentially prosecution!

 Report litter and dog fouling »